AdobeDocs/control-panel.en/help/instances-settings/using/gpg-keys-management.md

     * **key length**: 3072 - 4096 bits
     * **real name** and **email address**: Allows to track who created the key pair.
 Enter a name and email address linked to your organization or department.
     * **comment**: adding a label to the comment field will help you easily identify the key to use to encrypt your data.
+        >[!IMPORTANT]
+        >
+        >Make sure that this field is not left empty and that a comment is filled in.

     * **expiration**: Date or "0" for no expiration date.
     * **passphrase**